braboj/tutorial-python/docs/02_variables.md

 # --------------------------------------------------------------------------------
 # The list type in Python is used to represent a collection of items.
 It is
 # important to note that lists are passed by reference (see mutability in
-# examples).
+# .examples).
 When you assign a list to another variable, both variables point
 # to the same list in memory.
 This means that changes made to one variable
 # will affect the other variable as well.
 To create a copy of a list, you can
 # use the `copy()` method or the slicing (e.g. `a = b[:]`).
 The list has the